JimOfLeisure/c3sat/readme.md

 Stuff I'd like to find and add.

 - Civ list
-    - Civ attitude (polite/cautious/annoyed/etc.)
+    - Civ attitude (polite/cautious/annoyed/etc.) (maybe not low-hanging fruit; this wasn't obvious from LEAD section, may be a formula based on attitude/diplomacy table)
-    - Culture opinion both directions ("The Indian people are impressed with our culture")
+    - Culture opinion both directions ("The Indian people are impressed with our culture") (**low-hanging fruit?**)
-    - Best known enemy unit
+    - Best known enemy unit  (does not seem to be low-hanging fruit, did not appear to be in LEAD section)
     - Trades
-        - Techs (next priority)
+        - Techs (**next priority**)
         - Gold
         - Resources
         - Workers
         - Contacts (hide column until tech is known?)
         - Maps (hide column until tech is known?)
     - Embassy / spy
+    - Reputation broken (for per-turn trades)
 - Alerts
     - Civ at war will talk
     - New contact